Bedfordview: History

 The name "Bedfordview" came about as the result of a competition.
-A young lady, Daisy Dollery, won the competition thought there was a nice view from Bedford Farm.
+A young lady, Daisy Dollery, won the competition and thought there was a nice view from Bedford Farm.
 "Bedford View" (two words) was then registered.
 Over the years the name has contracted to one word.
 On 24 February 1926, the suburb officially obtained its name.

 By 1932 the small-holding had developed into a small village.
 The 1st Bedfordview Scout Troop opened its doors on 26 July 1928, and there was a government school and a post office.
 However, there were major health concerns.
-Bill Stewart, headmaster at the school, recalled that sewage would run down Van Buuren Road from Malvern East and that the piggeries and other farms caused swarms of flies.
+Bill Stewart, the headmaster at the school, recalled that sewage would run down Van Buuren Road from Malvern East and that the piggeries and other farms caused swarms of flies.
 There was talk that the area should become part of a municipality in order to deal with the matter, and residents were asked whether they would prefer to join Johannesburg or Germiston.
 Joining a municipality would mean rates and taxes though, so the residents elected instead to set up a health committee to sort out the problem.
 This later developed into the Bedfordview Village Council and then the Bedfordview Town Council.

 Bedfordview was joined with Germiston and Palm Ridge to form the Transitional Council of Greater Germiston, after the institutition of democracy.
 This was in turn merged with other East Rand towns to form the City of Ekurhuleni, which incorporated the old municipalities of Alberton, Bedfordview, Benoni, Boksburg, Brakpan, Edenvale, Germiston, Kempton Park, Nigel, and Springs.